cafeibit/Azure-Data-Engineering/readme.md

 Some actions induce in a shuffle.
 Good examples would include the operations count() and reduce(..).
 For more details on shuffling, refer to the RDD Programming Guide.

 * UnsafeRow (also known as Tungsten Binary Format)

-  * Sharing data from one worker to another can be a costly operation.
+Sharing data from one worker to another can be a costly operation.

-  * Spark has optimized this operation by using a format called Tungsten.
+Spark has optimized this operation by using a format called Tungsten.

-* Tungsten prevents the need for expensive serialization and de-serialization of objects in order to get data from one JVM to another.
+Tungsten prevents the need for expensive serialization and de-serialization of objects in order to get data from one JVM to another.
 The data that is "shuffled" is in a format known as UnsafeRow, or more commonly, the Tungsten Binary Format.
 UnsafeRow is the in-memory storage format for Spark SQL, DataFrames & Datasets.
 Advantages include:

 * Compactness:
   * Column values are encoded using custom encoders, not as JVM objects (as with RDDs).

-The benefit of using Spark 2.x's custom encoders is that you get almost the same compactness as Java serialization, but significantly faster encoding/decoding speeds.
-Also, for custom data types, it is possible to write custom encoders from scratch.
+  * The benefit of using Spark 2.x's custom encoders is that you get almost the same compactness as Java serialization, but significantly faster encoding/decoding speeds.
+  * Also, for custom data types, it is possible to write custom encoders from scratch.

-Efficiency: Spark can operate directly out of Tungsten, without first deserializing Tungsten data into JVM objects.
+* Efficiency: Spark can operate directly out of Tungsten, without first deserializing Tungsten data into JVM objects.

+* Stages
+  * When we shuffle data, it creates what is known as a stage boundary.
+  * Stage boundaries represent a process bottleneck.

 ##  Work with DataFrames columns in Azure Databricks